marbl/canu/documentation/source/parameter-reference.rst

 which component to run next.
 For example, if overlaps exist but contigs do not, it would create contigs next.

-When under grid control, some tasks can be run in the same job as the executive, if there is emough memory and threads reserved for the executive.
+When under grid control, some tasks can be run in the same job as the executive, if there is enough memory and threads reserved for the executive.
 The benefit of this is slight; on a heavily loaded grid, it would reduce the number of job scheduling iterations Canu needs to run.